 President & CEO of the National Endowment for Democracy

-Damon Wilson is the president and chief executive officer of the National Endowment for Democracy (NED)—an independent, nonprofit, grant-making foundation dedicated to the development and strengthening of democratic institutions around the world.
+Damon Wilson is President and CEO of the National Endowment for Democracy (NED), an independent, nonprofit, grant-making foundation supporting freedom around the world.

-Previously, Mr. Wilson worked in the Department of State’s Office of European Security and Political Affairs, on the State Department’s “China desk,” and at the U.S. Embassy in Beijing.
-Mr. Wilson began his State Department service as a presidential management fellow, helping to plan the NATO 50th anniversary summit, first post-Cold War enlargement, and military engagement in the Kosovo conflict.
+Prior to serving in Brussels, Mr. Wilson worked in the Department of State’s Office of European Security and Political Affairs, on the State Department’s “China desk,” and at the US Embassy in Beijing.
+Mr. Wilson began his service at the State Department as a Presidential Management Fellow helping to plan the Alliance’s 50th anniversary summit, first post-Cold War enlargement, and efforts to prevent genocide in Kosovo.

-While completing his master’s degree at Princeton University’s Woodrow Wilson School for Public and International Affairs, Mr. Wilson taught an undergraduate class on NATO and also interned in the African Affairs Directorate of the National Security Council.
-From 1995 to 1996, he served as the first Hart Leadership Fellow, working in Rwanda for Save the Children’s Children and War Program.
+Mr. Wilson completed his master’s degree at the Princeton School of Public and International Affairs during which he interned in the African Affairs Directorate of the National Security Council.
+From 1995-1996, he served as the first Hart Leadership Fellow, working in Rwanda for Save the Children’s Children and War Program.
 Mr. Wilson graduated summa cum laude from Duke University as a Benjamin N. Duke Leadership Scholar.
-He also studied at the University of Grenoble, France; conducted independent research on democracy in Estonia; and worked in Croatia and Turkey for the Unaccompanied Children in Exile refugee program.
+He also studied at the University of Grenoble, France; conducted independent research on democracy in Estonia; and worked for the Unaccompanied Children in Exile refugee program in Croatia and Turkey.

-Mr. Wilson has been decorated by leaders of Bulgaria, Estonia, Georgia, Hungary, Latvia, and Poland for his efforts to advance freedom and democracy, and by the living governors of South Carolina for his contribution to the state.
-He speaks French.
-Married to David Van Lear, Mr. Wilson grew up in North and South Carolina, lives in Washington, D.C., and maintains his family’s farm in the Northeast Kingdom of Vermont.
+Mr. Wilson has been decorated by leaders of Bulgaria, Estonia, Georgia, Hungary, Latvia, Moldova, Poland and the Slovak Republic for his efforts to advance transatlantic relations, and by the living governors of South Carolina for his contribution to the state.
+He is from Charleston, South Carolina; is married to David Van Lear; lives in Washington, DC; and helps maintain his family’s farm in the Northeast Kingdom of Vermont.

 1201 Pennsylvania Ave, NW, Suite 1100, Washington, DC 20004